CITlabRostock/CITlabTextAlignment/README.md

 The algorithm requires a String with characters which can be interpreted als line break.
 In most cases, the space character ``\u+0020`` is used, but also the character tabulation ``\u+0009`` could make sense.
-In case that boch characters should be used set ``String lineBreakCharacters = "\u0009\u0020"``.
+In case that both characters should be used set ``String lineBreakCharacters = "\u0009\u0020"``.
 Note that setting ``String lineBreakCharacters = ""`` is also possible, if only whole lines of the reference should be mapped to the ConfMats.